 Sources: G. Lane and A. Kezys, Chicago Churches and Synogogues; P. d’A Jones and M.G.
 Holli, Ethnic Chicago; D.A.
 Pacyga and E. Skerrett, Chicago, City of Neighborhoods; D. McNamara, Heavenly City; St. Michael Church website.

-Photographs taken February 13 and 17, 2013.
+Photographs by author taken on February 13 and 17, 2013; and May 6, 2016.